Kanishkrawatt/CPP/Oops/readme.md

 }
 ```

-Base class is also called as Superclas and the Derived class is also called as Sub class.

 ##### Types of Modes (Access-Specifiers)

 - **Public Mode** : All the Public data of base class is saved in Public of Derived class, Private data of the base class is saved in Protected of the Derived Class.